 iPhone 8 vs iPhone X – Secure Authentication Differences

 On previous iPhone models, Touch ID is always the way to help us unlock the device, pay the bill, start the app downloading, etc. We are kind of used to its simplicity and convenience.
-No surprise for iPhone 8 (Plus), and it still with the Touch ID function.

 While as mentioned above, the iPhone X’s TrueDepth camera brings us the new generation of iPhone secure authentication – Face ID.
 It means we need to look at the front camera to unlock the device.
 Even though Apple says Face ID is much more secure than Touch ID, people still have much concern about it.
-For the truth about it, we have to wait for iPhone X is available.

 iPhone 8 vs iPhone X – Battery Differences

 We know the wireless charging is a big one for this generation of iPhones with Qi technology.
 Also, USB charging is supported on all 3 devices.
 But there still are some differences in their power and battery.